This blog is reader-supported. When you buy through links on this site, I may earn an affiliate commission at no extra cost to you. Learn more

 An easy oversight like this cost me over 10 years of mistreating the life I wanted and manifested my undesired reality…

-Working on too many ideas and not committing myself to launch an online business.
+Working on too many ideas and not committing myself to start a personal developement blog.

 I would allow my emotions and inner state of being to get in my way, instead of feeling grateful for what I already had.